fernandodestefani/pythonprojects-bootcamp-angela/Snake Game/README.md

 # Snake Game with Scoreboard

 Immerse yourself in the classic Snake Game, enhanced with a graphical interface, an object-oriented structure, and score persistence in a Python text file!
+It was was developed during Angela Yu's "100 Days of Code" bootcamp.

 ## How to Play